 "MEMBERS SHOULD WEAR SHOES, IF NOT STOCKINGS, DURING THE SESSION, AND THEY MUST NOT THROW THEIR CHICKEN BONES UNDER THE OAK TREE WHERE THE ASSEMBLY IS BEING HELD."

 During his term of office he participated, in 1666, in a conference at St. Marys, the capital of Maryland, with representatives of Virginia and Maryland to consider the possible control of tobacco prices.
-Drummond and Surveyor-General Thomas Woodward, being ye Legislative power of ye said County for ye time being, agreed to a suspension of tobacco planting in Virginia, Maryland and Albemarle from February 1667 to February 1668.
+Drummond and Surveyor General Thomas Woodward, being ye Legislative power of ye said County for ye time being, agreed to a suspension of tobacco planting in Virginia, Maryland, and Albemarle from February 1667 to February 1668.

 The creation of an artificial shortage, they hoped, would increase the demand and, in turn, the price of the next years crop.
 Although delayed by an Indian uprising, Drummond managed to persuade his legislative body to pass a law agreeing to such an interruption in the harvest.
 The plan fell through, however, when Lord Baltimore, the Proprietor of Maryland, refused to sanction the agreement.

-When William Drummond was appointed governor in 1664, his commission gave him authority over 1,600 square miles, which did not include all the territory settled.
-A simple form of government was organized and a council of six was appointed by the Lords Proprietors.
+When William Drummond was appointed governor in 1664, his commission gave him authority over 1,600 square miles, which did not include all of the territory settled.
+A simple form of government was organized and an Executive Council of six was appointed by the Lords Proprietors.
 The governor and this Executive Council formed the "upper House" of the General Assembly, and had authority to appoint all officers, civil and military, except the Secretary and Surveyor General.
 The Governor and Executive Council, along with the "lower House" (soon became the House of Burgesses), which was elected by the Freeholders, made the laws for the colony.

 Drummond returned to Jamestown, Virginia in 1667, resumed his law practice, and accumulated a sizeable property.
 He became active in Bacon's Rebellion in 1676, which, under the leadership of Nathaniel Bacon, Jr., with William Drummond and Richard Lawrence as his lieutenants, and, ostensibly on an expedition against hostile Indians, sought to overthrow the government of Sir William Berkeley.
 Bacon died unexpectedly on October 1, 1676 and his followers were defeated by Robert Beverly.
-Drummond was captured on January 19, 1676/7 and hanged by Gov. Berkeley the next day at Middle Plantation.
-His property was seized by Gov. Berkeley but was restored to Drummond's widow by Royal order on October 22, 1677.
+Drummond was captured on January 19, 1676/7 and hanged by Governor Berkeley the next day at Middle Plantation.
+His property was seized by Governor Berkeley but was restored to Drummond's widow by Royal order on October 22, 1677.